 I'm Olly, a full-time traveler for the past 5 years.
 I visit every destination I write about & handpick all recommendations.

 About the Mount Amos Hike

-It’s clear that the Freycinet National Park Visitor’s Centre does everything they can to warn people of the difficulty of this hike.
-However, in all honesty, making it to the summit isn’t that difficult.
+It's clear that the Freycinet National Park Visitor's Centre does everything it can to warn people of the difficulty of this hike, you'll see a warning sign right near the trailhead.
+However, in all honesty, making it to the summit isn't that difficult for well-equipped hikers.

 Still, hikers will need to prepare for a steep and sometimes slippery scrambling climb on hands and feet.
 You will also need to have a decent level of fitness.

 When it comes to rock scrambling experience, I wouldn't go as far as to say that you need a great deal.
 In fact, the Mount Amos climb is probably a good introduction to rock scrambling peaks, especially those on similar Australian granite features.
 If you've ever attempted the Glasshouse Mountains hikes in Queensland, this one is much easier than those.

 Since there are large, steep rock slabs to traverse, climbing Mount Amos in the wet, or if there is a chance of rain, is highly discouraged.
 The granite rocks become very slippery when wet.

 Where is Mount Amos

 Mount Amos is located within the Freycinet National Park, on the East Coast of Tasmania.
 This is roughly 200 kilometres from Hobart or 180 kilometres from Launceston, accessible by the long Coles Bay Road leading into the village of Coles Bay from the Tasman Highway.

 How to Get to the Mount Amos Trailhead